jeceljr/digitalCPUzoo/MCPU/README.md

 The program *testTerminal.S* writes "Hello world!" to the terminal and requires self modifying code to step through the string.

 The program *term2048.S* is a text version of the puzzle game 2048.
+It also tests the i/o circuit that combines keyboard, terminal and a counter.
+For every screen it draws it shows how many clock cycle it took to do so.